CarlColglazier/carlcolglazier.com/content/notes/reading-undergrad.md

 ## Books I completed {#books-i-completed}

+### May 2020 {#may-2020}

+Acemoglu, Daron, and James A. Robinson. _Why Nations Fail: The Origins of Power, Prosperity and Poverty_.
+1st ed.
+New York: Crown Publishers, 2012.

 ### April 2020 {#april-2020}

 Becker, Howard Saul. _Writing for Social Scientists: How to Start and Finish Your Thesis, Book, or Article_.
 2. ed.
 Chicago Guides to Writing, Editing, and Publishing.
 Chicago: Univ. of Chicago Press, 1987.